lucysrausch/hoverboard-firmware-hack/README.md

-# New Firmware!
-Now with actual current sensing!
 This firmware is much better than the old one. tested up to 40A / 60V, no dead board so far :)

 ## hoverboard-firmware-hack